 2005 - Lal Bahadur Shastri Birth Centenary | Commemorative Coin

-The 3rd commemorative coin for the year 2005 was released on occasion of Birth Centenary of Lal Bahadur Shastri.
+The 3rd commemorative coin of 2005 was released to mark the Birth Centenary of Lal Bahadur Shastri.

 Release Function: